 I told my youngest sister what had happened and she reported that our sister had showed her a picture.
 Our sister told her, “Mel doesn’t want me to show you this.”

 Almost a year later, our paths crossed at a barbecue held by my brother to celebrate his marriage.
 The small gathering was held in their backyard.
 No room to hide.
-I decided on the drive over that I would be polite to my sister.
+How awkward!
+I decided I would be polite.
 I would respond to her, but I would not instigate a conversation.
 I would not extend myself.
 I wouldn’t speak first.
-Would she reach out to me?
+Would she?

 And so, we did not speak.
-I realized then that I had always been the one to say, “How are you?”
+It dawned on me that I had always been the one to reach out first.
+It was always me to say, “How are you?”
 “How’s your job going?”
 “What are you doing for fun these days?”
 “Did you enjoy your trip?”
 “Are you classes going well?”
-I’d been throwing out a rope time and time again and she never bothered to catch it.
-We had no connection.

-A few months back, I decided that someone needed to be the grown-up here.
-I hate for my mother to have bickering between her children.
-I don’t want to make the rest of our family uncomfortable as a result of my horror at the thought of my naked self being seen in photographs by strangers.
+A few months back, I decided that someone needed to be the adult here.
+I hate for my mother to have her children estranged.
+I don’t want the rest of our family uncomfortable because I was mortified strangers would see my birth photos.

 So I emailed her.
 I simply asked, “Are you willing to discuss the reason we are not speaking?”